Phạm Ngọc Lan: Meeting American planes in aerial combat

 On April 3, 1965, Lan participated in the first battle of Vietnam People's Air Force, where an attack aircraft of the U.S. Navy was ambushed in the region of the Thanh Hóa Bridge, a lifeline bridge that supplied military forces in the south.

 Training and command

 After injuring his spine, Lan returned home when his superiors withdrew him from combat duty, and he was given the task of guiding and training young pilots and was promoted to lieutenant.

 In April 1967, Lan was promoted to Regiment Captain and was appointed deputy of Air Force Regiment 921.
-In 1969, he was appointed Chairman of the Engineering Command of the Air Defence Air Force.
+In 1969, he was appointed Chairman of the Engineering Command of the Air Force.
 In January 1973, he was sent for further study at the Air Force Academy, Gagarin, in the Soviet Union.
-After returning home in March 1974, he was appointed Head of Work Staff Training Air Force Air Defence and Air Force, and promoted to Major.
+After returning home in March 1974, he was appointed Head of Work Staff Training Air Force Air Defense and Air Force, and promoted to major.

 From 1975, he held the following positions: